trishamasbate/README-generator/README.md

   <kbd>![screenshot-demo1](./utils/trial.png)</kbd>

   ## Installation
-  Click on the link to start!
+  Click on the Project Link to clone the repository 🙌🏻

   ## Usage
-  Clone the repository.
-Run the terminal.
-Type "node index.js".
-Supply the information as prompted.
+  Clone the repository, and run the README generator in your terminal.
+Type in "node index.js" to start.
+Provide the information as prompted.

   ## Contributing
-  Please proceed to GitHub Docs for guidance : https://docs.github.com/en/contributing
+  Please visit GitHub Docs for guidance: https://docs.github.com/en/contributing

   ## Tests
   npm test